subhamay-bhattacharyya-gha/cfn-stack-params-action/README.md

 1. Default parameters are loaded first
 2. Environment-specific parameters override matching keys
 3. Environment-specific parameters can add new keys
+4. For CI builds, a `CiBuildId` parameter is automatically added with value `-{ci-build-id}`
-4. Final output contains merged parameters in CloudFormation format
+5. Final output contains merged parameters in CloudFormation format

+**Deployment Artifacts:**
+The action automatically creates a `deployment.json` file containing:
+- Processed CloudFormation parameters
+- Generated stack name
+- Uploaded as a GitHub Actions artifact for the specified retention period

 ## Usage Examples